andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-15.md

 ---
-title: Thoughts on film photography
+title: Some thoughts on film photography
 subtitle: >-
   Like vinyl records, typewriters, fountain pens and mechanical watches, film photography seems to be back in vogue.
 For some of us, it never really left.